xavier268/demo-gopherjs/README.md

 # demo-gopherjs

-Just basic experiments with gopherjs.
+A few basic experiments with gopherjs.

-Use the file named ./RunXxxxx.sh to experiment various demos.
+On Linux, use the file(s) named ./Run_____.sh to experiment with the various demos.